-The Play Like a Champion Today Educational Series believes that the quality of preparation for our children’s educators reflects our respect for and care of our children.
-We have put our children’s physical and mental well-being in the hands of far too many well-meaning, but ill-informed coaches; and our children are paying the consequences.
+Play Like a Champion Today's Educational Series believes that the quality of preparation for our children’s educators reflects our respect for and care of our children.
+We have put our children’s physical, emotional and mental well-being in the hands of far too many well-meaning, but ill-informed coaches; and our children are paying the consequences.
 Overuse injuries, burnout, and abuse are far too common in youth and high school sports.
 Investing in quality coach education is not only prudent, but morally responsible.

 Play Like a Champion advocates youth sports as a safety net for children from distressed families, schools, and neighborhoods.
 All children deserve an opportunity to play, to be physically active, to have caring adult mentors, and to be a part of team.

-Through our A Team for Every Child initiative, the Play Like a Champion Today Educational Series community has made service to the least advantaged its priority.
+Through our A Team for Every Child initiative, Play Like a Champion Today has made service to the least advantaged its priority.
 Play Like a Champion serves a wide array of sports organizations with programs especially designed to meet their specific needs and aspirations.

 Contact us to find out how we can work with your school, league or association!

-Play Like a Champion is the only faith based Coach Education program accredited by the NCACE.
+All Play Like a Champion Coach Clinics are accredited by the NCACE.

 Drawing on the sports sciences and the expertise of Notre Dame faculty, coaches, and administrators, Power and colleagues, Nicole LaVoi, Brooke Crawford, and Kristin Sheehan developed the Play Like a Champion Today Educational Series curriculum